This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 - reviewing any workplace incidents or accidents to develop prevention strategies

 - making recommendations on the work health and safety impact of changes in the workplace, and

 - discussing and resolving work health and safety issues in the Court.

 The Work Health and Safety Committee will comprise:

 The term of office for elected committee members shall be two years and may, if re-elected serve for an additional two years.

 Corporate and operational planning and associated performance reporting and review

-At 30 June 2016, there were 753 ongoing and non-ongoing entity employees (excluding judicial officers, the Chief Executive Officer and casual employees) in all states and territories except Western Australia.
+As at 30 June 2013, the Court employed 165 employees (excluding judicial officers, the acting Chief Executive Officer and casual employees) in all states and territories across Australia.

 Guidance for staff is contained in the following documents, available to all staff on the Court’s intranet and website: